Please read through all the information on this page

 Cultural considerations

 It’s possible that some religious practices (e.g. fasting) or social conceptions (e.g. a mistrust of medical procedures) may prevent you donating your stem cells, or affect your ability to donate.
-Please have a think discuss with your coordinator any concerns so they are able to support you.
+Please discuss with your coordinator any concerns so they are able to support you.

 Talking to us

 We want to be open and honest about anything and everything you may encounter during your donation journey.
-So, if after reading all the sections above, you’re having second thoughts about donating your stem cells, or have any further questions please let your coordinator know.
+So, if after reading all the sections above you any further questions please let your coordinator know.
+You will be able to find their information in emails we have sent you.

 At Medical